 - Providers may want to continue to consider testing at MDHHS BOL for individuals who are uninsured/underinsured where commercial testing cost may be a burden.

 *Doses administered are reported by providers and can be subject to delays.
 Previously reported numbers may change as new reports are received.
-MDHHS pulls the data for cleaning and posts to the website each Tuesday and Friday.
+MDHHS pulls the data for cleaning and posts to the website bi-weekly every other Tuesday.